 [If you want to address issues related to senior living (independent living, assisted living, memory care and continuing care retirement communities), please see the guidelines for our sister publication McKnight’s Senior Living at www.mcknightsseniorliving.com.]

 Second, any submission must be unique to McKnight’s Long-Term Care News.
 In other words, no newsletter reruns or mass-pitched materials will be accepted.
-If it’s on a common topic or one that you’ve written about before, please recast it (new headline, opening and some other changes) before submitting to us.
+If it’s on a common topic or one that you’ve written about before, please recast it before submitting to us.

 Submitted columns should be accompanied by an author photo and a few lines of attribution (something that tells the reader why he or she should pay attention to this writer).